Sangbaek/dvcsgen/README.md

 But the contents are changed for the radiative corrections.
 So, --writef 2 is only useful when --radgen is on.

-The header's target polarization is changed to born cross section (ptarget of MC::Header).
 The header's event weight is still the radiative cross section (weight of MC::Header).

 The lund particles have three user-defined values that are not used by the dvcsgen and the gemc.
 These are (2) lifetime, (10) energy, (11) mass, and will be saved in MC::Lund.

 The electron: (2) xB, (6) radiation mode (1: nonrad, 2:s-peak, 3:p-peak), (10) Q2, (11) -t.

 The proton: (2) phi (radians), (10) shifted xB of the virtual photon, (11) shifted Q2 of the virtual photon.

+The photon: (11) born cross section.